-Students who already hold a baccalaureate degree may earn a second baccalaureate degree from CMU by completing at least an additional thirty credit hours, selected so as to satisfy the requirements for the degree sought, including the residency requirements.
+Students who already hold a baccalaureate degree may earn a second baccalaureate degree from CMU by completing the residency requirements as well as all the particular requirements of the degree sought.
 Credits earned to satisfy the requirements of the first degree may be used, wherever pertinent, to satisfy requirements of the second degree.
+Thus, to earn a second baccalaureate degree that is a three-year degree, a student must complete at least another thirty credit hours to meet the residency requirement of the second degree.
+To earn a second degree that is a four-year degree, a student must complete at least another sixty credit hours to meet the residency requirements of the second degree.